ansys/pyensight/doc/source/calc_functions.rst

 ``BL_CfWallTau(boundary parts, velocity, viscosity, ymax, flow comp(0,1,or 2), grad)``

-Computes a scalar variable which is the fluid's shear-stress at the wall :math:`{\tau }_{w}`  or in its stream-wise :math:`{\tau }_{ws}` , or cross-flow :math:`{\tau }_{cs}`  component direction defined as:
+Computes a scalar variable that is the fluid's shear-stress at the wall :math:`{\tau }_{w}`  or in its stream-wise :math:`{\tau }_{ws}` , or cross-flow :math:`{\tau }_{cs}`  component direction defined as:

 Component 0 = Total fluid shear-stress magnitude at the wall:

 :math:`{\tau }_{w}=\mu {\left(\frac{\partial u}{\partial n}\right)}_{n=0}=\sqrt{\left({\tau }_{ws}^{2}+{\tau }_{wc}^{2}\right)}`